Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

 <a href="/assets/images/hex-ray-challenge/triton.png"><img src="/assets/images/hex-ray-challenge/triton.png" style="background-color:white;"></a>
 </figure>

-As stated on its [website](https://triton-library.github.io/): *Triton is a dynamic binary analysis library.
-It provides internal components that allow you to build your program analysis tools, automate reverse engineering, perform software verification or just emulate code.*
+As stated on its [website](https://triton-library.github.io/), Triton is a dynamic binary analysis library that provides internal components to build program analysis tools, automate reverse engineering, perform software verification, or emulate code.

-In the web site we can also find the architecture of Triton:
+The website also presents the architecture of Triton, which includes the following components:

 <figure>
 <a href="/assets/images/hex-ray-challenge/triton_arch.png"><img src="/assets/images/hex-ray-challenge/triton_arch.png"></a>
 </figure>

-What we will do with Triton is emulating the code, and set part of that memory as symbolic.
-Once Triton runs the code from the program, it will start creating an expression using the symbolic variables, from this expression we can retrieve an Abstract Syntax Tree (AST) representation.
-We will apply different constraints to the expressions, and then use Z3 for solving it and obtaining the password.
-We will go over the next steps:
+What we will do with Triton is emulate the code and set part of the memory as symbolic.
+When Triton runs the program's code, it creates expressions using the symbolic variables, and we can retrieve an Abstract Syntax Tree (AST) representation from these expressions.
+We will apply different constraints to the expressions and use Z3 to solve them and obtain the password.
+The following steps will be followed:

-1. Create hooks for different library functions not implemented in Triton.
+1. Create hooks for different library functions that are not implemented in Triton.
-2. Analyze the binary with Lief.
+2. Analyze the binary using Lief.
 3. Load the binary.
-4. Emulate the binary, here we will apply library hooks and our own hooks.
+4. Emulate the binary, applying library hooks and our own hooks.
-5. Apply constraints in certain points.
+5. Apply constraints at specific points.
-6. Solve the final expression with the constraints
+6. Solve the final expression with the constraints.

-In this part of the blog I will copy different part of the scripts, but you can find the code of the script in [here](https://github.com/Fare9/My-Symbolic-Execution/blob/master/IDA-challenge/free-madame-de-maintenon-challenge/triton_solver.py).
+In this part of the blog, I will include excerpts from the scripts.
+You can find the complete code of the script [here](https://github.com/Fare9/My-Symbolic-Execution/blob/master/IDA-challenge/free-madame-de-maintenon-challenge/triton_solver.py).

-Triton is a library focused on the analysis part, so things like loading the binary, applying relocations, or allocating the memory are not automatically done by the library, and are left to the analyst.
-Also the implementation of standard functions will be our work, but we can go over a few examples from Triton's web page.
-Here we will see some of these functions, and then we will go with the code for solving the challenge.
+Triton is primarily focused on analysis, so tasks like loading the binary, applying relocations, or allocating memory are not automatically handled by the library and are left to the analyst.
+The implementation of standard functions is also the analyst's responsibility.
+However, Triton provides examples of these functions on its website.
+In the following sections, we will explore some of these functions and then proceed with the code for solving the challenge.

 ### Creating Hooks for Library Functions